mkiol/Snipek/README.md

 Starting/stopping (`snips_start.sh`) is managed via Snipek app, so there is no need to use that script mannually.

-To install Snips software and Snipek assistant in the default directory (recommended), run following command from terminal on SFOS device:
+To install Snips software and Snipek assistant in the default directory (`/home/nemo/.cache/harbour-snipek/harbour-snipek/snips`), run following command from terminal on SFOS device:

 ```